 1. Rule interpretations and player eligibility are the only grounds for protest.
 Protests must be submitted at the time of the incident and before play resumes.
 If the referee's decision is not accepted, the coach must immediately notify the Facility Attendant of their intention to protest.
 The protest will be logged in the official score book.
 2. Formal protests (including player eligibility) must be submitted in writing to the Recreation Office within two working days of the incident.
 A \$100 fee will be applied.

-3. Tie Break Procedures.
-The tie break procedures will only be used if teams are tied in regular season standings, and will be as follows: 1.
-Win/Loss record in head to head competition.
-2. Points allowed in head to head competition.
-3. Points allowed against the entire league.
-4. If necessary, a coin flip will take place.
+D. Tie Break Procedures: The tie break procedures will only be used if teams are tied in regular season standings, and will be as follows:

+1. Won/Loss record in head to head competition.
+2. Point differential in head to head competition.
+3. Point differential against entire league.
+4. If possible and necessary, a playoff game will be held.